kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 import java.util.concurrent.ScheduledExecutorService;
 import java.util.concurrent.ScheduledFuture;
 import java.util.concurrent.TimeUnit;

 /**
  * Class implement functionality for First Kaa application.
 Application send temperature data
  * from the Kaa endpoint with required configured sampling period */ public class FirstKaaDemo {

     private static final long DEFAULT_START_DELAY = 1000L;

     private static final Logger LOG = LoggerFactory.getLogger(FirstKaaDemo.class);

     private static KaaClient kaaClient;

     private static ScheduledFuture<?> scheduledFuture;
     private static ScheduledExecutorService scheduledExecutorService;

     public static void main(String[] args) {
         LOG.info(FirstKaaDemo.class.getSimpleName() + " app starting!");

         scheduledExecutorService = Executors.newScheduledThreadPool(1);

-        /*
-         * Create the Kaa desktop context for the application.
+        //Create the Kaa desktop context for the application.
-         */
         DesktopKaaPlatformContext desktopKaaPlatformContext = new DesktopKaaPlatformContext();

         /*
          * Create a Kaa client and add a listener which displays the Kaa client
          * configuration as soon as the Kaa client is started.
          */
         kaaClient = Kaa.newClient(desktopKaaPlatformContext, new FirstKaaClientStateListener(), true);

         /*
          *  Used by log collector on each adding of the new log record in order to check whether to send logs to server.
          *  Start log upload when there is at least one record in storage.